Financial Aid: Merit Scholarships

 Students must demonstrate exceptional ability upon entering the school and be enrolled in a Post-Baccalaureate Certificate program at least part-time.

 Students can receive 30 percent of tuition awarded in combination with need-based aid.

 Potential candidates for this scholarship are identified during the admissions process.
-It may be renewed each year upon completion of 75 percent of all credits attempted.
+It may be renewed each year upon completion of 75 percent of all credits attempted each semester.

 Recipients must be master’s or Post-Baccalaureate Certificate students enrolled at least half-time.
 Selections are based on many different criteria including merit, academics, and need.

 Students can receive 20 percent of tuition per year depending on start date, in combination with need-based aid.